edibblepdx/booklist/README.md

   > MDN Web Docs tends to be a better reference, but this book can provide helpful visuals, although a bit dated.

 ## Partially Read
-- :star: __The Rust Programming Language__; _Steve Klabnik, Carol Nichols, Chris Krycho, with contributions from the Rust Community_
-  > Including rustlings and the brown book.
 - :star: __Physically Based Rendering: From Theory to Implementation, Fourth Edition__; _Matt Pharr, Wenzel Jakob, Greg Humphreys_
 - :star: __Deep Learning__; _Ian Goodfellow and Yoshua Bengio and Aaron Courville_
 - __The C Programming Language__; _Brian Kernighan, Dennis Ritchie_